f2prateek/dart/README.md

 Bonus
 -----
-As you can see from the examples above, using both Dart & Henson not only provides a very structured generated navigation layer and conveninent DSLs; it also allowsto wrap/unwrap parcelables automatically.
+As you can see from the examples above, using both Dart & Henson not only provides a very structured generated navigation layer and conveninent DSLs; it also allows to wrap/unwrap parcelables automatically.

 Parceler
 -------------------------